Here is the story of growing up with my brother Dana, first published on March 12, 2012.

-Only 15 months apart, he felt closer to me sometimes than my life-breath.
+Only a year apart, he felt closer to me sometimes than my life-breath.

 Through the years, where we lived changed, but not much did within our relationship.

-Instead of roaming wild on our farm, we were combing the coral reef in front of our house in Levuka, Fiji, then bicycling with wicked speed down the streets of the capital city of Suva.
+Instead of roaming wild on our sheep farm in northern California, we were combing the coral reef in front of our house in Levuka, Fiji, then bicycling with wicked speed down the streets of the capital city of Suva.

 Without reservation, I loved my brother more than anything in the world.